 All students are required to return their post module assignments on time to the Nuclear Programmes Administrator by email.
 Assignments will be put through Turn-It-In before being passed to the module leader for marking.
 Assignments received after the due date will be assigned a mark of zero.
-Only if mitigating circumstances arise, such as unforeseeable or unpreventable circumstances, may a student be granted an extension.
-In such cases, the student should make a request to the Nuclear Programmes Office as soon as reasonably possible.
+Only if mitigating circumstances arise, such as unforeseeable or unpreventable circumstances, may a full time student be granted an extension in such cases, the student should make a request to the Nuclear Programmes Office as soon as reasonably possible.
 Any request will be dealt with on a case by case basis.
+Part time students will be permitted extensions and requests need to be emailed to Mel Mcloughlin.